TheRealTrimo/Atheios/Joules Explanation.md

   claim or reinvest your earnings.
 If you claim your dividends the ATH will be sent to your address.
 But if you reinvest your dividends you will will recieve more joules(stake) which will yield to a higher dividends payout.
-  The fees keep allow for dividends payouts to be sustainable**
+  The fees allow for dividends payouts to be sustainable**

   There's a safe math library imported into the contract to keep it secure from exploits.